ON THIS PAGE: You will learn about the different types of treatments doctors use for children with ependymoma. Use the menu to see other pages.

 If treatment does not work

 Hospice care is designed to provide the best possible quality of life for people who are expected to live less than 6 months.
 You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
 Nursing care and special equipment can make staying at home a workable option for many families.
-Some children may be happier if they can arrange to attend school part-time or keep up other activities and social connections.
+Some children may be happier and more comfortable if they can attend school part-time or keep up other activities and social connections.
 The child’s health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is extremely important as part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced care planning.

 The death of a child is an enormous tragedy, and families may need support to help them cope with the loss.
 Pediatric cancer centers often have professional staff and support groups to help with the process of grieving.
 Learn more on grieving the loss of a child.